yujunmjiang/data-structures-fall-19/final/FINAL-PROJECT-01.md

 });
 ```

 Make a request to the [Texas A&M Geoservices Geocoding APIs](https://geoservices.tamu.edu/) for each address and create `.env` file to hide TAMU api key.
+Add all elements to the end of an array called `addresses`, use `eachSeries` in the async module iterates over an array and operates on each item in the array in series.

 ```javascript
 dotenv.config();